On this page

 Work-based learning divisions#

-The ISBs will take on the following work-based learning divisions on 1 January 2026.
+The ISBs are responsible for the following work-based learning divisions on 1 January 2026.

 Construction and Specialist Trades ISB